DI001

 DI005

-`CreateScope()` used in async flows where async disposal is needed, including async methods, lambdas, local functions, anonymous methods, and top-level programs that use `await`.
-Detection covers regular member access (`_scopeFactory.CreateScope()`) and conditional-access receivers (`_scopeFactory?.CreateScope()`, `_provider?.CreateScope()`) alike.
+`CreateScope()` used in async flows where async disposal is needed and `CreateAsyncScope()` is available, including async methods, lambdas, local functions, anonymous methods, and top-level programs that use `await`.
+Detection covers regular member access (`_scopeFactory.CreateScope()`), parameterless `IServiceScope CreateScope()` methods on concrete `IServiceScopeFactory` implementations, and conditional-access receivers (`_scopeFactory?.CreateScope()`, `_provider?.CreateScope()`) alike.

 Severity: Warning · Code fix: Yes